Unified Embodied VLM Reasoning with Robotic Action via Autoregressive Discretized Pre-training: GenieReasoner: Unified Discrete Low-level Policy Framework

 The commitment loss ensures the continuous embedding stays close to its quantized value:

 The flow-matching loss for the decoder network \(\mathcal{D}_\theta\) is formulated as a simple mean-squared error objective:

 \paragraph{Inference and Integration} At inference time, the VLA policy $\pi_\theta$ autoregressively predicts the sequence of discrete action codes $\hat{c}$.
 These codes are passed to the pre-trained decoder $\mathcal{D}_\theta$ to generate the continuous action trajectory.
-Technically, we solve the Ordinary Differential Equation (ODE) defined by the learned velocity field, utilizing a flow integration time variable $t \in [0, 1]$ to distinguish the generative process from the physical action timesteps.
-Specifically, starting from Gaussian noise $\hat{a}^{(t=0)} \sim \mathcal{N}(0, I)$ at $t=0$, we numerically integrate the velocity predicted by the decoder, where the decoder takes the current intermediate state $\hat{a}^{t}$ (rather than just the initial noise) as input:
+Specifically, starting from Gaussian noise $\hat{a}^{(t=0)} \sim \mathcal{N}(0, I)$, we numerically integrate the velocity predicted by the decoder:

-The reconstructed action $\hat{a} = \hat{a}^{(t=1)}$ is subsequently executed by the robot controller.
+The reconstructed action $\hat{a}^{(t=1)}$ is subsequently executed by the robot controller.
 This inference procedure bridges high-level reasoning and low-level motor control: the policy generates discrete and semantically grounded action tokens, while the diffusion decoder ensures high-fidelity and physically feasible motion reconstruction.